Jana747/Hello/README.md

 -❥ I’m interested in twitch streaming and Video games (mainly minecraft)

--❥ How to reach me discord! my discord is NaphiraRed#1862
+-❥ How to reach me: discord! my discord is NaphiraRed#1862

 <!---
 NaphiraRed/NaphiraRed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.